Waste from Adidas, Walmart, other brands fuelling Cambodia brick kilns-report

 Tilley said the factory that produced its items was audited by World Responsible Accredited Production (WRAP), and had committed to ensuring proper waste management based on local laws and internationally recognised standards.
 Tilley said it further investigated and found the factory uses a Cambodian Ministry of Environment-licensed waste removal company and does not have visibility into what happens to the waste once it is collected.

 The other brands did not immediately reply to Reuters' requests for comment.
 The WRAP, the Cambodian Ministry of Environment, and waste collection company Sarom Trading Co.
 Ltd, did not respond to requests for comment.
 (Reporting by Clare Baldwin and Helen Reid.
-Additional reporting by Katherine Masters.)
+Additional reporting by Katherine Masters.
+Editing by Miral Fahmy.)